rajansolanki/rajansolanki-dev/src/content/projects/viq.md

 order: 2
 ---

-VIQ is a technology start-up, with a phone app for call centres that integrates AI and Machine Learning.
+VIQ is a technology start-up targeted towards call centres, with a phone app that integrates AI and Machine Learning.

 We created a brand and promotional website for them to approach potential investors with.
-The aim was to introduce the brand, and explain the concept of the app in a digestible format.
+The aim was to introduce the company, and explain the concept of the app in a digestible format.